 When the allergic reaction happens, a chemical called histamine, which is responsible for these common symptoms of allergy will be produced.
 This histamine level in the skin will cause irritation and inflammation, make the skin unstable and provoke the breakout of rash.
 The other symptoms that come with eczema from dairy are asthma with wheezing or coughing, digestive issues such as nausea or entail gas and sinus complications.
 The allergic reaction can make the nasal passages inflamed and block the breath through the nose, resulting in sinus post-nasal drip and headaches.

 Gluten, the protein found in rye, barley grains, and wheat can lead to an allergic condition and cause eczema.
 Just a small amount of gluten can trigger the immune system reaction, resulting in severe stomach pain and also skin condition.
 These gluten sensitivity reactions appear as herpetiformis, or also known as DH, a type of eczema rash.
 Once these reactions due to gluten happen, itchy rashes may appear as blisters on the elbows, knees or back.
 Without timely actions, the blisters form lesions and the rash spread out quickly, which means that eczema condition gets worse.
 If you can remove all gluten from the daily diet on time, new blisters will be prevented and the existing one will be healed.
 Sadly, there are several hidden sources of gluten that people normally are not aware of.
-The three most common foods that contain gluten are spices, lentils, and oats.
+The three most common foods that contain hidden traces of gluten are spices, lentils, and oats.
 This protein can also be found in less common places such as multivitamins and soy sauces.
 Therefore, let make sure you read the product labels and purchase only the gluten-free ones.
 Some suggestions for you include millet, amaranth, quinoa, sorghum, and buckwheat.

 Chicken eggs are a familiar eczema trigger for many people.
 In fact, eggs cannot relate to eczema if that person is not allergic to eggs.
 It is the increase in the level of histamine caused by an egg allergy that leads to eczema.
 If a person has an allergy to eggs, he will experience the symptoms after a few minutes or an hour.
-Your skin may get itchy and if you scratch, your skin becomes inflamed, irritated, and blistered.
+Your skin may get itchy, and if you scratch, your skin becomes inflamed, irritated, and blistered.
 Excessive scratching will worsen the condition and lead to secondary infections like impetigo.
 Other symptoms such as asthma, gastrointestinal complications, and inflamed nasal passages may come with eczema due to an egg allergy.
 Sometimes, not only chicken eggs but goose or duck eggs can cause problems.
 Thus, avoiding all products and foods related to eggs and replace them with foods for healthy skin will help your condition get better more quickly.

 Products containing soy such as tempeh, edamame, soy milk, or miso can cause eczema in many people.
 A study in 2013 has been carried out on 175 people suffering from atopic dermatitis, one type of eczema to the correlation between it and soy allergy.
 The result showed that up to 1/3 of the patients are sensitized to soy products.
 Moreover, hidden soy can also be contained in various processed foods and ingredients such as vegetable protein, vitamin E, or vegetable oil.
 Therefore, you should choose a whole food based diet and limit processed food consumption as much as possible.